 The objects for which the corporation is established are:

-- To receive outright or in trust, gifts and devises and legacies of all forms of real and personal property, and to hold and manage the same under the terms and conditions imposed thereon, provided that said terms and conditions shall not be inconsistent with the objects expressed in these Bylaws.
+B. To receive outright or in trust, gifts and devises and legacies of all forms of real and personal property, and to hold and manage the same under the terms and conditions imposed thereon, provided that said terms and conditions shall not be inconsistent with the objects expressed in these Bylaws.

 ARTICLE IV - MEMBERSHIP

-- Founder or Sponsor - individuals who wish to provide additional support for the activities of the organization.
+B. Founder or Sponsor - individuals who wish to provide additional support for the activities of the organization.

-- Family - Any two adults sharing a residence shall be eligible for a joint membership.
+C. Family - Any two adults sharing a residence shall be eligible for a joint membership.

 ARTICLE V - DUES

-Annual dues shall be payable by June 1 for the ensuing year.
+Annual dues shall be payable by January 1 for the ensuing year.
 The amount of dues shall be determined by the Board of Directors and may be changed from time to time as determined by the Board of Directors.

-ARTICLE VI - INCORPORATORS
+ARTICLE VI - BOARD OF DIRECTORS

-C. The chairpersons of standing committees and all past-Presidents shall be non-voting ex officio members.
+C. The chairpersons of standing committees and all other past-Presidents shall be non-voting ex officio members of the Board.

-- The Board, as governing body of the organization, shall have the power to conduct all affairs of the organization.
+F. The Board, as governing body of the organization, shall have the power to conduct all affairs of the organization.
 The Board shall decide questions of policy that for any reason cannot be acted upon at a meeting of the organization and shall perform such other functions as designated in the Bylaws or otherwise assigned to it.
-At any meeting of the Board, five members shall constitute a quorum.
-The President shall serve as chairperson of the Board.
+At any meeting of the Board, a majority of voting members shall constitute a quorum.
 The Board, through its chairperson, shall render an annual report at the annual meeting of the organization.

-- The Vice-President shall assume the duties of the President in the event of the absence, incapacity, or resignation of the President.
+D. The Vice-President shall assume the duties of the President in the event of the absence, incapacity, or resignation of the President.

-- The Secretary shall keep the minutes of all meetings of the membership and Board and provide any assistance deemed necessary by the President in the preparation of the Board's annual report.
-Other duties shall include, but not be limited to, the following: assist the President with general correspondence; notify members of their election to office and/or appointment to committees; provide membership notice of all meetings; and, at the request of the President, notify Board members of all called meetings.
+E. The Secretary shall keep the minutes of all meetings of the membership and Board and provide any assistance deemed necessary by the President in the preparation of the Board's annual report.
+Other duties shall include, but not be limited to, the following: assist the President with general correspondence; notify members of their election to office and/or appointment to committees; provide membership notice of all meetings; and, at the request of the President, notify Board members of aff called meetings.

 ARTICLE VIII - COMMITTEES